osirislab/ctf101/docs/index.md

 # Capture The Flag 101

-### Welcome
+## Overview

-Capture The Flags, or CTFs, are a kind of computer security competition.
+Capture the Flags, or CTFs, are computer security competitions.

-Teams of competitors (or just individuals) are pitted against each other in a test of computer security skill.
+Teams of competitors (or just individuals) are pitted against each other in various challenges across multiple security disciplines, competing to earn the most points.

-Very often CTFs are the beginning of one's cyber security career due to their team building nature and competetive aspect.
+CTFs are often the beginning of one's cyber security career due to their team building nature and competetive aspect.
 In addition, there isn't a lot of commitment required beyond a weekend.

+!!! info
+    For information about ongoing CTFs, check out [CTFTime](https://ctftime.org/).

 In this guide/wiki/handbook you'll learn the techniques, thought processes, and methodologies you need to succeed in Capture the Flag competitions.